78 Super Awesome Hobbies to Pick Up in Your 20S

 Want to unwind while toning your muscles?
 Then yoga could be for you!
 Yoga can help people improve their mental and physical health, gain strength and flexibility, and reduce stress.

 Many people wonder if yoga is a sport because both are physical activities with similar benefits.
-However, sport doesn’t possess the spiritual and philosophical qualities that yoga does.
+However, sports don’t possess the spiritual and philosophical qualities that yoga does.
 There are classes available, or you can practice at home.

 Bullet journaling is a creative way of organizing your everyday life by combining a planner, diary, and to-do list.
 I am a huge fan of creative writing.
 You can use any notebook and customize it with colors, stickers, and drawings.
 There are literally tons of different ways to show your creative side.